 The best hotel in Vravrona is the Dolce Athens Attica Riviera.
 If you prefer apartments check out the seafront Vravrona Beach Apartments, located near Athens airport and restaurants.

 Vravrona is only 38 km from Athens and it is very doable to go there if you only have a day.
-There are a number of different day tours to Vravrona that can show you the best of the town and the site.
+You can rent a car and explore the area by yourself or you can book a private tour and swim in Vravrona.

 Where is Vravrona in Athens?